jeovela/C_plus_plus/README.md

   special abilites.

   Each combat is between 2 characters and ends with one character dying.
 Each round consists of two attacks, one for each character.
-For each attach, attacher and defender both generate dice rolls.
+For each attach, attacker and defender both generate dice rolls.
 The type and number of dice determines move.

   The actual damage inflicted from the attacher onto the defender is calculated as follows: